berktorunDev/berktorunDev/README.md

 ## My Projects 🚀

-- [Project Name](https://github.com/username/project) - Briefly describe your project.
+- [HandShake App](https://github.com/berktorunDev/HandShakeApp) - Allows users to make decisions more easily when they cannot decide in various situations.

 ## Contact Me 📫